 About

-Hi!
 I’m Zvi.
 I was born in Australia, and grew up in Israel.
 I live in Jerusalem, with my wife and three kids.

 I strive to understand how the human brain represents the visual world.
 My research focuses on how many different factors, both internal to the brain and external, affect neural representations in visual cortex.
 My goal is to uncover the neural mechanisms that give rise to visual perception and to understand how endogenous brain signals shape these perceptual representations.